nulladdr/react-fatless-form/README.md

 ## Why _fatless_?

-I totally get it - most form packages out there come with way too much baggage.
-They bring along a laundry list of dependencies, leave a huge footprint in your codebase, and force you to deal with unnecessary complexity.
-It’s like they’re trying to do everything when all you want is a clean, simple solution that just works.
+This package doesn't come with any baggage.
+It doesn't bring along a laundry list of dependencies, doesn't leave a huge footprint in your codebase, and doesn't force you to deal with unnecessary complexity.
+It doesn't try to do everything - it's a clean, simple solution that just works.

 That’s why I went with the name `react-fatless-form`.
 It’s my way of saying, “Hey, this is the lean form package you’ve been looking for.”
 No fluff, no bloated abstractions, and no over-engineered features you’ll never use.
 It’s light, sleek, and designed to keep your codebase as clean as possible while still delivering all the functionality you actually need.

-Think of it as a form library that’s been on a diet 😄.
+Think of it as a form library that’s been on a diet :smile:.
 It’s still powerful, but it won’t weigh your project down.
-So if you’re tired of packages that feel like dragging a sofa through your app, give `react-fatless-form` a shot.
+So if you’re looking for a form package that doesn't feel like dragging a sofa through your app, give `react-fatless-form` a shot.
 You’ll feel the difference right away.

 ## Features